jhipster/jhipster-online/README.md

 JHipster Online also needs to have a specific "JHipster Bot" user configured, like the
 [https://github.com/jhipster-bot](https://github.com/jhipster-bot) used by the official [JHipster Online website](https://start.jhipster.tech/).
-In order for JHipster Online to use that bot, it will need its OAuth token: log in as the "JHipster Bot" user, and go to "Settings > Developer Settings > Personal access tokens" and generate a new token.

 Here is the final configuration, that should be set up inside the `application-dev.yml` file for development, and inside the `application-prod.yml` file for production.